Yasmineral/makers-journey/week1/Overview.md

 * Your stack trace is the order of calls made by the program

 ---
+**Thursday 19th September

+Ed led the morning workshop with lessons & wisdom on TDD practices.
+We were asked to follow TDD processes to build a dice game - https://github.com/makersacademy/skills-workshops/blob/master/week-1/TDD_process.md.

+Learnings:
+* Set your acceptance criteria to define what your final program when it's ‘done’ looks like.
+Ideally, write that in code based on the user requirements.
+Then write your tests to assert this.
+* By default, always choose the simplest things to test first.
+Don’t over complicate things.
+This is the sign of a good dev.
+* Feature test - replicate how its going to work from the point of view of who’s using the program.
+At the moment, we’re taking the place of the user so we’re using manual feature tests in irb.
+In the future, these will be automated with a test test framework.
+* Where possible, don’t use ‘respond_to’ in your tests as it is quickly made redundant, e.g if it’s giving back the wrong method / one that isn’t needed.
+You will end up with brittle tests.
+It's more important to test return values (the behaviour of the object).
+We’re not interested in state at this point.
+* Don’t believe all user stories!
+You may need to tweak to make them more logical.
+* Try to not change too much of your code when introducing new things to implement and test for.
+You want to aim to be ‘scaffolding’ code onto your exisiting program.
+Otherwise, all your tests may need rewriting.

+---
 # Boris Bikes

 **User Stories to Domain Model**

 A **User Story** describes one thing a program is expected to do, from the perspective of somebody using that program.
 Much of a developer's life is spent translating User Stories into a functional system.
 In Object-Oriented Programming, these systems are made up of Objects and Messages.
 Objects describe the objects within the system, and Messages describe how those objects interact.
 We call these systems **Domain Models**.